 Our 2022 DEI Throughout the Employee Lifecycle report found 75% of employers mandate DEI training for newly onboarded members of their workforce.

-For executives who may not be familiar with the concept, it’s worth taking the time to understand what DEI training involves, how it can help teams become more cohesive and productive, and how they can implement training programs for their organizations.
+For executives who may not be familiar with the concept, it’s worth taking the time to learn what DEI training involves, how it can help teams become more cohesive and productive, and how they can implement various types of training programs at their orgs.

 What business leaders need to know about DEI training before implementing it at their orgs

-Some things that C-suite members should know about DEI training include:
+Some things that C-suite members, in particular, should know about DEI training:

 - Unconscious bias is a major contributor to inequality in the workplace.
 DEI training can help leaders identify their own biases and take steps to mitigate them.